elastos/Elastos.Hive.HttpAPITests/testcases.rst

      - POST and GET with joint parameter.
 But some of parameter incorrect.
      - 200 code.
      - A
+   * - 13
+     - Function: (1) Node 1 add a text file.
+(2) Cat the file on another node.
+(3) loop step 1 and 2 for other nodes.
+     - Successful.
+     - A
+   * - 14
+     - Function: Add 1000 files and all successful.
+Each file's content random.
+     - All successful and 200 code.
+     - A

 **TEST CASE: /api/v0/file/cat**